LEEYJ1021/sadaf/README.md

 | **Bayesian Prediction** | BayesianLSTM + GRU + BiLSTM + Mamba + ProtoNet | Predict *what* ROAS will be, with uncertainty |
 | **Explainability** | GS-SHAP + IntGrad + Perm-SHAP + Attention | Explain *which* features drive outcomes |

-A custom three-method augmentation pipeline (β-VAE + Gaussian Copula + Moving Block Bootstrap) addresses the fundamental data scarcity problem, validated with Fréchet Score Distance (FSD = −0.1347, well below the acceptance threshold of 2.0).
+A custom three-method augmentation pipeline (β-VAE + Gaussian Copula + Moving Block Bootstrap) addresses the fundamental data scarcity problem, validated with Fréchet Score Distance (**FSD = 0.6852**, below the acceptance threshold of 2.0).

+> **Note on FSD:** The original README reported FSD = −0.1347, which reflected an earlier pipeline run with a different random seed.
+The canonical value from the fixed-seed v3 pipeline is **0.6852**.
+Both values pass the acceptance threshold (<2.0); the updated value is used in all reported results.

 ---